F2402 2016 Contemporary Biology II

 ADVICE: If you did not take C2005/F2401 last term, be sure to check out "Advice to Students".
 It can't hurt to re-read it anyway, even if you did take C2005.

-STUDY QUESTIONS: The questions in the problem book are intended to
+questions in A Learner's Manual are intended to

 urged to discuss the questions with your fellow students, either in recitation